 The essentials of Christianity are contained in the Statement of Faith.
 The faculty members in the Department of Religion must further affirm the Articles of Religion of the Free Methodist Church.
 Learn more about Spring Arbor University’s Statement of Faith.

 Over 140 years ago, Edward Payson (E.P.)
-Hart and Martha (Mattie) Bishop Hart left the comforts of their Illinois home where E.P. was serving as a pastor to fulfill an important purpose.
+Hart and Martha (Mattie) Bishop Hart left the comforts of their Illinois home where, E.P. was serving as a pastor, to fulfill an important purpose.
 Eventually, that purpose helped them found today’s Spring Arbor University.
-The Harts and everyone associated with Spring Arbor since then have shared a commonality that has focused on purpose as they work to glorify Christ in the hearts of many youth who might discover their own purpose and become stewards of their faith.
+The Harts, and everyone associated with Spring Arbor University since then, have shared a common focus on the pursuit of wisdom as they work to glorify Christ in the hearts of many youth who can then become stewards of the faith and bring meaningful and redemptive change to the world.
 For a detailed look at SAU’s history, visit the Spring Arbor University historical timeline.